apify/actor-whitepaper/README.md

 | `ACTOR_WEB_SERVER_PORT`            | TCP port on which the actor can start a HTTP server to receive messages from the outside world.
 See [Container web server]({{@link actors/running.md#container-web-server}}) section for more details. |
 | `ACTOR_WEB_SERVER_URL`             | A unique public URL under which the actor run web server is accessible from the outside world.
 See [Container web server]({{@link actors/running.md#container-web-server}}) section for more details.  |

-**WARNING**: This is not implemented yet.
+**WARNING/TODO**: This is not implemented yet.
 Currently, the actors use environment variables prefixed by `APIFY_`.
 See the full list of environment variables in [Apify documentation](https://docs.apify.com/actors/development/environment-variables).

 <!--
   TODO: Implement these env vars, we need to keep the old ones for backwards compatibility Only Apify-specific env vars should have prefix APIFY_, e.g. APIFY_PROXY_PASSWORD, APIFY_TOKEN or APIFY_USER_ID.
+  Mention these additional env vars in the text
 -->

 The actor developer can also define custom environment variables